How to Kill a Process and Free Up a Port on Mac, Linux & Windows

 sudo lsof -i :3000

 Replace 3000 with your actual port number.
-The output will show the process using the port — copy the PID from the second column.
+The output looks like:

 Step 2: Kill the Process